IMPACT! Kicks Off 2021 in a Big Way

-You do not want to miss the first IMPACT! of the new year, next Tuesday at 8/7c on AXS TV and Twitch!
+You do not want to miss the first IMPACT! of the new year, this Tuesday at 8/7c on AXS TV and Twitch!

 Brace yourself for when Sami Callihan and Eddie Edwards renew their storied rivalry in an epic singles showdown.
 Their hatred for one another has reached insurmountable levels in recent months as Callihan continues to play mind games with Eddie and his wife, Alisha.
 The tension has led to total and utter chaos, including the suspension of Callihan’s sidekick, Ken Shamrock after he brutally attacked IMPACT official D’Lo Brown.
 Will Eddie Edwards and Sami Callihan settle the score once and for all on January 5?